 How to get a Rustic Finish on New Wood in 4 steps!

-You all may remember my DIY Rustic Box I shared in October.
+You all may remember my DIY Rustic Box I shared.
 I had requests on how I achieved the well worn rustic finish.

-It really is very easy and 4 basic steps are all that are needed.
+It is very easy and 4 basic steps are all that are needed.

 (Affiliate links are included in this post, for more info please see the Disclosure page)